iCHAIT/awesome-macOS/README.md

 # HelloMac

-A curated list of awesome applications and developer tools that you should have to get you going to start your developemnt work.
+A curated list of awesome applications and developer tools for your mac.

 ## Why??

 Having used windows all my life, when I bought my first mac it was a bit difficult for me to get used to the OS and the different keys.
-Whenever I got stuck up with something I had to google it everytime.
-So I though of compiling together all the things that I have learned in my process of using and learning what my mac can do.
+Whenever I got stuck up with something I had to google it everytime no matter how big or small the issue was.
+So I thought of compiling together all the stuff that I have learned in my process of using my mac.
+Hopefully it would help someone.

 - [System preferences](#system-preferences)

 Applications